v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 PropertyPro runs anywhere Node.js does.
 These versions are tested in CI — older versions may work but aren't supported.

-Use 20 LTS or 22.
-We do not support Node 18 due to React Compiler dependencies.
+Enforced by the package engines field.
+Use 20 LTS or 22 — Node 18 is not supported due to React Compiler dependencies.

 pnpm 9+